JYU-IBA/jibal/README.md

 # JIBAL

 Library that provides stopping forces, straggling models, cross sections and various atomic data e.g. masses and abundances for typical IBA applications.
-The GNU General Public License applies to the source code (`*.c` and `*.h` files) and any programs compiled thereof, scripts (`*.sh` and `*.py` files) and the software as a whole, but not to any of the [data/](data), since the author of this software can not claim authorship of the data.
+The GNU General Public License applies to the source code (`*.c` and `*.h` files) and any programs compiled thereof, scripts (`*.sh` and `*.py` files) and the software as a whole, but not to any of the [data](data), since the author of this software can not claim authorship of the data.
 Please note the exceptions to the GPL license under the following notice.

     Copyright (C) 2020 Jaakko Julin